InPreD/25-06_bioinfo_ws/bioinfo_ws/README.md

 ---

-### Use github action to automatically run tests on push
+### Use GitHub action to automatically run tests on push

 - add `.github/workflows/main.yml`: